 Give locally, Give directly

-For information on donating food or other items.
+For information on donating food, grocery bags, or other items.
 See below.

 If you previously gave via Network for Good and want to manage your monthly recurring payments, follow this link HERE.